carbonext-tech/api-b2b-docs/docs/getting-started.md

 --data-urlencode 'scope=offline_access'
 ```

-Fill yours newly generated `client_id` and `client_secret`.
+Fill in the `client_id` and `client_secret` you just generated in the previous step.
 This way, our request must be filled in as follows.

 ![Exemplo Postman](/img/examples/postman-1.jpg)

-This endpoint will return the `access_token` as well as the `refresh_token`, that can be used to get another access token though the `OAuth2.0` refresh token flow, and the expires_in, witch represents the lifetime of the token in seconds.
+This endpoint will return the `access_token` as well as the `refresh_token`, that can be used to get another access token through the `OAuth2.0` refresh token flow, and the expires_in, witch represents the lifetime of the token in seconds.

 ### Example Response